bitegarden/bitegarden.github.io/_posts/2026-04-24-release-security-assessment-sonarqube-server-2-31_en.md

 <h2>What does this plugin do?</h2>

-bitegarden Security Assessment for SonarQube™ Server is more than just a **vulnerability viewe**.
+bitegarden Security Assessment for SonarQube™ Server is more than just a **vulnerability viewer**.
 With this plugin, you can:

 - Gather all vulnerabilities detected in SonarQube. <br>